openebs-archive/openebs-docs/docs/storagepolicies.md

 ### Volume File System Type Policy

 You can specify the file system type for the cStor volume where application will consue the storage using *value* for *FSType*.
 The following is the sample storage class.
-Currently OpenEBS support ext4 as the default file system and it also support XFS.
+Currently OpenEBS support ext4 as the default file system and it also supports XFS as filesystem.

 ```
 apiVersion: storage.k8s.io/v1